AWS Tags mod for Flowpipe

 This mod contains a few different types of pipelines:

-• detect_and_correct: these are the core pipelines intended for use, they will utilise Steampipe queries to determine amendments to your tags based on the provided ruleset(s).
+: these are the core pipelines intended for use, they will utilise Steampipe queries to determine amendments to your tags based on the provided ruleset(s).correct

-• correct / correct_one: these pipelines are designed to be fed from the detect_and_correct pipelines, albeit they've been separated out to allow you to utilise your own detections if desired, this is an advanced use-case however, thus won't be covered in this documentation.
+pipelines, albeit they've been separated out to allow you to utilise your own detections if desired, this is an advanced use-case however, thus won't be covered in this documentation.- Other

 Firstly, we need to ensure that Steampipe is running in service mode.